-18. CLUBS AND COMPETITIONS: ANNUAL GENERAL MEETING
+16. CLUBS AND COMPETITIONS: ANNUAL GENERAL MEETING

-Clubs and Competitions must hold their Annual General Meeting not later than 7 June in each year.
+Clubs and Competitions must hold their Annual General Meeting prior to the County AGM each year.

-19. CLUBS PARTICULARS
+17. CLUBS PARTICULARS

-19.1 Each Club Secretary shall forward to the Chief Executive, on an official form to be supplied, full particulars of his Club, annually no later than 15 June.
+17.1 Each Club Secretary shall submit to the Chief Executive, by the online affiliation process as determined by The FA, in compliance with the current FA Regulations, annually no later than 30th June.
 Defaulting Clubs shall be fined as set out under the Fees and Fines Section.

-Clubs will not be allowed a change of name during the season.
-All clubs must have personal accident insurance cover for ALL of the teams in their club.
-Evidence of this cover is to be provided with the affiliation document (A photo copy of the policy will suffice) Any club failing to provide Personal Accident Insurance shall not be allowed to affiliate, until such time as it can be evidenced this insurance is in place.
+Clubs will not be allowed a change of name during the season

+Any club failing to provide Personal Accident Insurance shall not be allowed to affiliate, until such time as it can be evidenced this insurance is in place.
 Said insurance shall provide a minimum level of cover that shall be prescribed by the County Association from time to time, such definition shall correspond to that instructed by the FA where existing unless the County Association shall deem this insufficient and prescribe higher